wkumari/draft-wkumari-dhc-capport/README.md

    break other protocols, and may expose more of the user's private information.

-Kumari, et al.          Expires September 5, 2015               [Page 4]

-Internet-Draft             DHCP Captive-Portal                March 2015

 3. The Captive-Portal Option

    The Captive Portal DHCP / RA Option informs the client that it is behind a captive portal and provides the URI to access an authentication page.
-This is primarily intended to improve the user experience; for the foreseeable future (until such time that most systems implement this technique) captive portals will still need to implement the interception techniques to serve legacy clients.
+This is primarily intended to improve the user experience by getting them to the captive portal faster; for the foreseeable future (until such time that most systems implement this technique) captive portals will still need to implement the interception techniques to serve legacy clients, and clients will need to perform probing to detect captive portals.

    In order to support multiple "classes" of clients (e.g: IPv4 only, IPv6 only with DHCPv6([RFC3315]), IPv6 only with RA) the captive